Kangaroo Island (film)

-Kangaroo Island is a 2024 Australian drama/comedy film directed by Timothy David and written by Sally Gifford.
-Its name derives from Kangaroo Island in South Australia, where it was filmed.
-Its world premiere was at the Adelaide Film Festival on 3 November 2024, and it is scheduled for release in Australian cinemas on 21 August 2025.
+Kangaroo Island is a 2024 Australian drama–comedy film directed by Timothy David and written by Sally Gifford.
+The film is set on and was filmed on Kangaroo Island in South Australia.
+After its world premiere at the Adelaide Film Festival on 3 November 2024, the film was released in Australian cinemas on 21 August 2025.
+The film was released on Netflix in Australia and New Zealand in January 2026, and in US theatres on 24 April 2026.

+It received four nominations at the 2026 Film Critics Circle of Australia Awards, including Best Picture, and won two international awards.
+Critics' reviews varied widely, with most awarding 3 stars out of 5.

 Synopsis

-Estranged daughter Lou, an actress whose career has not taken off in Hollywood, returns to her hometown on Kangaroo island, upon request by her father.
-Lou and her sister Freya, who is religious, have a complicated past relationship.
-They try to repair their differences and make peace for the sake of their father, but another family secret is revealed.
+Estranged daughter Lou, an actress whose career has not taken off in Hollywood, returns to her hometown on Kangaroo island, upon request by her father, who announces he is terminally ill.
+Lou and her sister Freya, who is religious, have a complicated past relationship, made worse when it is revealed that Freya has been given ownership of the family farm by her father.
+She has arranged an 80 year lease of the property to a Christian organization, without consulting her father or sister.
+They try to repair their differences and make peace for the sake of their father.